Boca Juniors de Cali

-Boca Juniors de Cali is a professional football club which represented the city of Cali since its creation in 1937 until its exit from professional football in 1957 and again from 2019 onwards competing in the Categoría Primera B, the second tier of Colombian football.
+Boca Juniors de Cali is a professional football club which represented the Colombian city of Cali from its creation in 1937 until its exit from professional football in 1957 and again from 2019 onwards competing in the Categoría Primera B, the second tier of Colombian football.
 Since its early years it adopted the jersey from Argentine team Boca Juniors.

 History

 Early years

 Founded on 25 September 1937, and joining the professional league in 1949, Boca Juniors de Cali was one of the most important teams of the El Dorado era, rivalling with clubs such as Millonarios from Bogotá and crosstown rivals América de Cali.
 Boca Juniors placed as runners-up in the 1951 and 1952 seasons, finishing behind Millonarios in both cases and third in the following season, behind Millonarios and Deportes Quindío.
 After those three campaigns, and although the team's performance started dwindling, it was able to stabilize in the middle of the table.
 During this period, the club also won the Copa Colombia in the 1950–51 and 1951–52 seasons.
 In the 1952–53 season, they finished as runners-up in that competition, once again behind Millonarios.

 In 1958, Boca Juniors de Cali did not take part in the professional league.
 The club suffered the economic crisis that engulfed several Colombian clubs after El Dorado, and the lack of sponsorships, fanbase, and income caused the club to withdraw, leading to its disbanding and making way for the return of Deportivo Cali, who bought their membership in the professional league and along with América went on to become the city's most representative clubs.